-I use dread specific shampoo and dread specific products for natural dreadlocks – because I create only natural dreads.
-I am also in the process of experimenting with homemade shampoos and products – but I’ll keep you updated on that Regular shampoo has heaps of nasty chemicals in it so I wouldn’t recommend anyone use it – with or without dreads.
+I alternate between natural dread specific shampoo, and organic, natural (residue-free) shampoo – because I create only natural dreads I don't want mucky build-up in them.
+Most supermarket shampoo has heaps of nasty chemicals in it so I wouldn’t recommend using it – with or without dreads.
 Use a natural shampoo made from all natural products and oils.
 Conditioner has a lubricant in it with is not good for locking up dreads.

 Another thing….
 Dreads take AGES to dry.
 Wash them in the morning on a sunny day if you can so they dry out.
-Dreads can trap water and I have heard of cases of mould growing in dreads.
+Dreads can trap water and get a musty smell when not properly dried out.
 Very unpleasant indeed!
 If your dreads are still damp before bed time, give them a gentle blow with the hair dryer.

 WHY IS GETTING DREADS AND BRAIDS EXPENSIVE AND WHY DOES IT TAKE SO LONG?

 It’s not all terrible, hanging out with me for a few hours.
-Bring your own music, bring some dvd’s, play on the iPad.
+Bring your own music, bring some movies, play on the iPad.
 It can be a fun and relaxing day really!

 WHAT HAPPENS IF I GET HEAD LICE – WILL I HAVE TO CUT MY DREADS OUT?

-Lice don’t like clean hair – so yet another reason to keep ‘em clean!
+Lice don’t like clean hair – so yet another reason to keep them clean!

 WILL MY HAIR JUST DREAD BY ITSELF AT THE ROOTS AS ITS GROWING OUT?

-Getting the base (top of your dread near your scalp) and turning it round and round in a clockwise motion against your scalp is a good way to keep them knotting up.
+Getting the base (top of your dread near your scalp) and turning it round and round in a clockwise motion against your scalp then palm rolling is a good way to keep them knotting up if you can't get to a loctician.
 Having regular maintenance is also a great option as this makes the dreads nice at the roots and tidies up and strays.
 Dreads can naturally have a space of around an inch from the scalp and that’s ok.
 Anything beyond that you might want to start making maintenance appt’s.
 Some people like to have maintenance quite regularly – once a month, and other people once every 3, 6 or 12 months.
 By 6 or more months you would be quite due for some dread TLC.

 CAN I DYE MY HAIR WHEN I HAVE DREADS?

-The best thing to do is color your hair prior to getting dreads and then do the roots required.
-I definitely would NOT bleach my hair if I had dreads as they would probably snap off if done incorrectly or many times over, but if your hair is already bleached, you can carefully get the roots done as I do.
+The best thing to do is colour your hair prior to getting dreads and then do the roots as required.
+I definitely would NOT bleach my hair if I had dreads as they would probably snap off if done incorrectly or many times over, but if your hair is already bleached you can carefully get the roots done, as I do.

-If you have dreads and want to color the whole thing, I would recommend going darker only.
+If you have dreads and want to colour the whole thing I would recommend going darker only.

 var _gaq = _gaq || ; _gaq.push(['_setAccount', 'UA-44369758-1']); _gaq.push(['_trackPageview']);